btrace-baader/git-training/README.md

 Digitalization at BAADER rules!

 # Overview
-This tool is very cool.
+This tool is very cool and has very nice features.